ynikitenko/lena/docs/source/index.rst

 .. * *# ssh-agent* to use Lena on remote servers.

-They are not necessary, and you can replace them with your own versions.
+They are not necessary if you don't need to make plots or want to provide your own tools for that.

 Documentation
 -------------